binwiederhier/ntfy/docs/publish.md

 ## Action buttons
 You can add action buttons to notifications to allow yourself to react to a notification directly.
 This is incredibly useful and has countless applications.

 As of today, the following actions are supported:

 * [`view`](#open-websiteapp): Opens a website or app when the action button is tapped
 * [`broadcast`](#send-android-broadcast): Sends an [Android broadcast](https://developer.android.com/guide/components/broadcasts) intent
   when the action button is tapped
 * [`http`](#send-http-request): Sends HTTP POST/GET/PUT request when the action button is tapped

-To define the user actions, you can either pass the `actions` field as part of the JSON body (if you're [publishing via JSON](#publish-as-json)), or use the `X-Actions` header (or any of its aliases: `Actions`, `Action`).

 Here's an example of what that a notification with actions can look like: